Bali With Kids » 5 Activities to do with your Family

-Last month our guest editor Cheryl flew to Bali with her family & friends.
+Last year Cheryl flew to Bali with her family & friends.
 Two years ago, her group of 38 friends (that also have kids) decided to get together at a destination outside Europe.
 The destination was quickly picked decision: Bali.
 Back in Holland, with a bag full of tips Cheryl will share her best tips on what to do in Bali with kids.

 Kids love visiting waterfalls during holiday’s.
 I’ve did some research before we left and decided to go for 2 waterfalls: